dezGusty/ff-pas/README.md

 # ff-pas

-Freedom Fighters - A pace shooter written in C for DOS.
+Freedom Fighters - A space shooter written in C for DOS.

 ## What is this?